Mount Nyiragongo: 2021 eruption

 An eruption began on 22 May 2021.
+The erruption started almost 2 decades after the erruption in 2002.
 Lava approached the Goma airport and moved towards the city centre of eastern Goma.
 It was later confirmed by the North Kivu province's military governor that the eruption was at around 17:00 GMT.
 A highway to Beni was cut off by lava, and authorities urged residents from the city of Goma to evacuate, causing thousands of people to leave their homes.
 There was also an electricity cut across large areas following the eruption.
 As of 27 May 2021, 37 people were missing and presumed dead, after a lava flow reached the outskirts of the city of Goma.
 The eruption resulted in at least 32 deaths, mostly caused by car crashes in the ensuing evacuation.

 Monitoring

-The volcano is monitored by a team of scientists at the Goma Volcanic Observatory (GVO).
-It is continuously monitored, with seismic data produced every four minutes and temperature data produced every ten minutes.
+The volcano is continuously monitored by a team of scientists at the Goma Volcanic Observatory (GVO), with seismic data produced every four minutes and temperature data produced every ten minutes.
 Continued funding for the GVO is in doubt, as the World Bank decided in 2020 to terminate its contributions.